-Provide concrete examples of how your disability may affect you in each particular class and suggestions for strategies or ways in which you have successfully accommodated your challenges in the past.
-Sometimes this can be a starting point for you and the instructor to brainstorm possible solutions.
+Provide concrete examples of how your disability may affect you in each particular class, how you learn best, and suggestions for strategies or ways in which you have successfully accommodated your challenges in the past.
+Sometimes this can be a starting point for you and the instructor to brainstorm possible solutions together.

 For students with learning disabilities, it may be helpful to explain that you have gone through extensive diagnostic testing to diagnose and determine your specific learning disability.

 Your instructors may ask you to provide them with documentation of your disability.
 Decide in advance how much personal information you feel comfortable divulging.
 You are not required to show copies of your diagnostic evaluation to anyone, unless you choose to do so.
 You may prefer to have the instructor contact the DSS office, for further clarification.
 However, the DSS staff will not disclose any confidential information about you to anyone without your consent.